-We know that early intervention is key.
+We know that early intervention for autism is key.
 And it can be so difficult to have concerns, only to be told it will be months before you child can be seen for assessment or therapy.
 So we’ve created this free resource for parents to offer some support and start on the path.

-Early intervention has been proven crucial for children who present with delays.
+Early intervention for autism has been proven crucial for children who present with delays.
 According to research, the two areas of difficulty for children with autism that best predict future language success are joint attention, and symbol use (Botemma-Beutel, 2016; Paul & Norbury, 2012).
 Therefore, it is essential that early intervention programmes address these behaviours.

 Joint Attention is a term that describes the ability to coordinate attention between others and objects.
 When a parent points to an airplane in the sky, children will generally look to the airplane, look back to the parent and smile.
 This shared experience is an example of joint attention.

 Symbol Use describes the ability to understand that an object can represent another object (real or imagined), or abstract idea.
 For example, a child’s toy block can represent an airplane.